anniehoogendoorn/RepeatCounter/RepeatCounterSpecs.md

 Input: 'Cat'
 Comparison_input: 'cat'

---Behavior 6--//Multiple counts
+--Behavior 6--//Multiple words

-Input word is counted 2 times in Comparison_input string of two words
+Input word is counted 1 time in Comparison_input string of multiple words

 Input: 'cat'
+Comparison_input: 'cat in a hat'

+--Behavior 7--//Multiple words & multiple repeats

+Input word is counted 2 times in Comparison_input string of multiple words

+Input: 'cat'
-Comparison_input: 'cat cat'
+Comparison_input: 'cat is looking at cat in a hat'